RedDawe/Reinforcement_Chess/README.md

 # Reinforcement_Chess

-Dumber, retarded brother of AlphaZero, who got beat up with a baseball bat.
+Dumber, retarded brother of AlphaZero, who got beat up with a baseball bat in the womb.